How Do New Jersey Court’s Define “Pain and Suffering?”

 Mental Pain and Suffering

 Mental pain and suffering refers to the emotional injuries suffered as a result of a defendant’s negligence.
-Mental pain and suffering can include things such as mental anguish, distress, anger, humiliation, fear, and shock which may result after an accident.
+Moreover, mental pain and suffering can include things such as mental anguish, distress, anger, humiliation, fear, and shock which may result after an accident.
 Mental anguish essentially refers to any negative emotions or events which are a result of the negligence of the defendant.

 When determining the damages for pain and suffering in the State of New Jersey, a lawyer cannot suggest the amount of pain and suffering to award to a plaintiff.
 Rather, the jury must determine the compensatory amount base upon many different factors, including: